Trouble in Paradise (1932 film): Plot

-At the party, the Major tells François that he once mistook Gaston for a doctor, and François then recalls the Venice incident.
-François tells Mariette about Gaston, but she refuses to believe it's true.
+At the party, the Major tells François that he once mistook Gaston for a doctor, prompting François to recall the Venice incident.
+François tells Mariette that Gaston is the thief Monescu, but she refuses to believe it is true.
 Lily robs the safe after confronting her partner.
-Mariette returns home and suggestively probes Gaston, who admits that the safe has been cleaned out, but claims that he took the cash.
-He also tells her that Monsieur Giron has stolen millions from the firm over the years.
+Mariette returns home and suggestively probes Gaston, who tells her that Monsieur Giron has embezzled millions from the company over the years.
+He then admits to being Monescu and to cleaning out the safe.

-Lily then confronts Mariette and Gaston, admitting that it was she who stole the money from the safe.
-She says at first that she doesn't want the money—then says she might as well get it in exchange for Gaston, and leaves.
+Lily confronts Mariette and Gaston, admitting that it was she who stole the money from the safe.
+She hands over the money but then retrieves it, saying it is the price Mariette must pay for Gaston, and leaves.
 Gaston goes after Lily, then returns to say goodbye to Mariette.
-He tells her that as marvelous as their affair would be, it would end with a policeman coming to arrest them both.
-As he leaves, Gaston reveals that he took her pearl necklace—which he describes as her gift to Lily—which makes her smile.
-In the taxi, facing a chilly Lily, Gaston reaches for his present, only to realize she's lifted it from his pocket.
+He tells her that, as marvelous as their affair would be, it would end with a policeman coming to arrest them both.
+As he leaves, Gaston reveals that he took Mariette's pearl necklace, describing it as her gift to Lily, and she allows him to take it.

+In the taxi, facing a chilly Lily, Gaston reaches for his present, only to realize she has lifted it from his pocket.
 Lily is at first triumphant, then realizes Gaston has lifted the money from her.
 This echoes their original meeting, when they first became partners in crime, and she embraces him in delight as the cab rolls away.